ColeTownsend/Set-The-Pace/about.md

 ---

-Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!

 ###### FAQ

+**Q:** What is a pacer / crew, and why do I need one for my next race?

+**A:** A pacer is someone that runs a section of your race (usually an ultramarathon distance event) with the runner to help motivate and assist.
+A crew member supports the runner in as many aspects of the event, without actually running during the race with him or her.

+---

 **Q:** How exactly does this work?
-What happens after I submit an application?
+What happens after I submit the form?

-**A:** When you apply, I read through all the details of the race as well as what you can provide me.
-If it fits my schedule and I can afford whatever extra expenses there might be, I'll send you an email back!
+**A:** I read through all the details of the race as well as what you can provide as the racer.
+If it fits my schedule and I can afford whatever extra expenses there might be, we can have a pace party!

----

-**Q:** This is an example

-**A:** This is the answer

----

-**Q:** This is an example

-**A:** This is the answer